|Sources (hover for more info)|

 This practice was not unique to Yorkshire.
 Instead, various priests recorded extra information on their parish registers throughout England during this time period.
 They can be found in the counties of Cheshire, Devon, Essex, Lancashire, Nottinghamshire, Surrey, Gloucestershire, and Dorset.
 All of these registers are classified as Dade Registers.
 A similar scheme developed in the Diocese of Durham under the direction of Bishop Shute Barrington.
 These so-called Barrington Registers, beginning in c.1798, can be found on FamilySearch.
 In the future we will add survey information about Barrington Registers to this page.

-Below are tables of all the parishes in Yorkshire and elsewhere that listed extra information, the years that information was listed, and what the extra information contained.
-There is also a map of where these parishes are located and the extra information each listed.
+All of the parishes in Yorkshire and elsewhere that listed extra information, the years that information was listed, and what the extra information contained appear on this map [Coming Soon].
+Click on a map pin to see the details about that location.
+You can also access the data as an excel spreadsheet: Download